Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 The body only processes a certain amount of alcohol per hour, typically about one standard drink.
 The liver uses an enzyme called alcohol dehydrogenase to convert alcohol into acetaldehyde, a toxic chemical and known carcinogen.
 Another enzyme quickly converts acetaldehyde into acetate, which is eventually turned into water and carbon dioxide for the body to eliminate.

 High BAC levels overwhelm the body’s ability to function correctly, leading to symptoms of alcohol poisoning.
 These symptoms include confusion, vomiting, seizures, slow or irregular breathing, hypothermia, and unconsciousness.
 Without prompt medical treatment, alcohol overdose causes permanent brain damage or death.
+Blood Alcohol Concentration (BAC) is a measure of the amount of alcohol present in a person’s bloodstream and is expressed in percentages.

 What Increases the Risk of Alcohol Poisoning?

-According to the American Addiction Center, factors that increase the risk of alcohol poisoning include binge drinking, mixing alcohol with other substances, and age.
+Factors that increase the risk of alcohol poisoning include binge drinking, mixing alcohol with other substances, and age.
 Each contributes to the body’s inability to metabolize alcohol efficiently and safely.

-- Binge Drinking: drinking plenty of alcohol in a short period significantly raises blood alcohol concentration (BAC).
+- Binge Drinking: Drinking plenty of alcohol in a short period significantly raises blood alcohol concentration (BAC).
 This rapid intake overwhelms the liver’s ability to process alcohol, leading to toxic levels in the bloodstream.
 Binge drinking is a huge risk factor for alcohol poisoning, especially among young adults and college students.

-- Mixing Alcohol with Other Substances: taking alcohol with drugs, especially depressants like opioids, benzodiazepines, or sedatives, amplifies the effects of alcohol.
+- Mixing Alcohol with Other Substances: Taking alcohol with drugs, especially depressants like opioids, benzodiazepines, or sedatives, amplifies the effects of alcohol.
 This combination severely depresss respiratory and cardiovascular functions, increasing the risk of poisoning and fatal outcomes.

 - Drinking on an Empty Stomach: When alcohol is consumed without food, it is absorbed more quickly into the bloodstream.
 Food slows down the absorption process, giving the liver more time to metabolize alcohol.
 Drinking alcohol on an empty stomach leads to a faster and higher spike in BAC, heightening the risk of alcohol poisoning.